by Arnold Snyder

 “But that wouldn’t be fair.
 They had horrible childhoods.
 It’s not their fault.”

-“Okay, I’ll fix the brain chemistry of all the psychopaths.
+“Okay, I’ll fix all the psychopaths brain chemistry.
 If they even think about hurting anybody they’ll have an uncontrollable urge to sit down and meditate.
 Done.”

 I found her moist slit with my finger and lightly stroked down the length of it as far down as I could go before bumping into the seat of her chair.
 She adjusted her ass to give me deeper access.
 I slid my finger into her pussy.